manncyam/CarND-Extended-Kalman-Filter-Project/README.md

 6. Run the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)

 # Result
-Here is the RMSE result for dataset 1
+1. Here is the RMSE result for dataset 1

 ![Simulator output](/output_images/sim_dataset1.png)

-I also graph the datatset 1 using python:
+I also graphed the datatset 1 using python:

 ![Dataset1 with update](/output_images/dataset_1.png)

-Here is the RMSE result for dataset 2
+2. Here is the RMSE result for dataset 2

 ![Simulator output](/output_images/sim_dataset2.png)

-I also graph the datatset 2 using python:
+I also graphd the datatset 2 using python:

 ![Dataset2 with update](/output_images/dataset_2.png)